IST1110971/DigitalTwin-JeronimoMartins-Reporting/README.md

 - **pandas** — data manipulation and normalization
 - **NumPy** — numerical computation
 - **Matplotlib / Seaborn** — visualization
-- **Jupyter Notebook** — analysis and prototyping environment
+- **Jupyter Notebook** — exploration and documentation
-- **OutSystems** — low-code platform used for developing and integrating the visualization dashboards within the digital twin system
+- **OutSystems** — low-code platform used to integrate and visualize results within the digital twin dashboards

 ---

-## 🗂️ Repository Structure

 ## 📓 Jupyter Notebook

-The repository includes a Jupyter Notebook named [`data_cleaning.ipynb`](./data_cleaning.ipynb), which documents the complete **data cleaning and normalization process**.
+The repository includes a Jupyter Notebook named [`JMData.ipynb`](./JMData.ipynb), which documents the complete **data cleaning and normalization process**.
 It provides a step-by-step view of how the datasets were loaded, filtered, transformed, and validated using the **pandas** library.

 This notebook serves as a reproducible record of the preprocessing workflow described in the thesis.